marxarelli/blubber/docs/configuration.md

 Path of files/directories to copy.

-### use-system-flag
+### use-system-site-packages
-`.python.use-system-flag` _boolean_
+`.python.use-system-site-packages` _boolean_

-Whether to inject the --system flag into the install command.
+Whether to inject the --system-site-packages flag into the venv setup command.

 ### version
 `.python.version` _string_